Airbus offers a peek at its flying taxi

 In this case, the vision is for air taxis that use "urban airways in a predictable and controlled manner," wrote Lyasoff.

-Airbus announced last year that one of Vahana's first projects would be a collaboration with Uber to prove a new business model for helicopter operators.
+Airbus announced last year that one of the first A3 projects would be a collaboration with Uber to prove a new business model for helicopter operators.
 NASA, too, is investing heavily in researching electric propulsion and plans to fly its own design, the X-57, in 2018.

 Of course, flying taxis that don't have pilots pose some tricky safety issues.
 Airbus says that "sense and avoid" technology will be used to prevent midair collisions, and a ballistic parachute would deploy if a craft's engines malfunction.